MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-migration-planning.md

 - **Identify data capacity**: Identify the amount of data to migrate and assess the current available network connectivity capacity from on-premises environments to Azure.
 Use this information to determine if you can copy the data directly from on-premises environments to Azure.
 You might need a physical data transfer appliance like [Azure Data Box](/azure/databox/data-box-overview) for the initial data load.

 - **Determine availability requirements**: Determine the workload availability requirements because they might affect the migration tools that you can use.
-Thereby please define your maximum acceptable downtime.
-These metric will help you to define your migration tooling and approach.
+Define your maximum acceptable downtime.
+This metric helps you define your migration tooling and approach.

-This equally applies to your application.
-If you cannot accept a disruption in your day-to-day operations, you will need to perform an online migration.
+This consideration equally applies to your application.
+If you can't accept a disruption in your day-to-day operations, you need to perform an online migration.

 - **Determine your tooling for migrating your workload to Oracle on Azure virtual machines**: